Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   :target: TARGET_PROPERTY:prop

   Value of the property ``prop`` on the target for which the expression is being evaluated.
-Note that for generator expressions in :ref:`usage requirements <Target Usage Requirements>` this is the consuming target rather than the target specifying the requirement.
+Note that for generator expressions in :ref:`Target Usage Requirements` this is the consuming target rather than the target specifying the requirement.

+The expressions have special evaluation rules for some properties:

+* :ref:`Target Build Specification` properties evaluate as a :ref:`semicolon-separated list <CMake Language Lists>` representing the union of the value on the target itself with the values of the corresponding :ref:`Target Usage Requirements` on targets named by the target's :prop_tgt:`LINK_LIBRARIES`.
+Evaluation of the usage requirements is transitive over the closure of the linked targets' :prop_tgt:`INTERFACE_LINK_LIBRARIES`.

+  Evaluation of :prop_tgt:`LINK_LIBRARIES` itself is not transitive.

+* :ref:`Target Usage Requirements` evaluate as a :ref:`semicolon-separated list <CMake Language Lists>` representing the union of the value on the target itself with the values of the same properties on targets named by the target's :prop_tgt:`INTERFACE_LINK_LIBRARIES`.
+  Evaluation is transitive over the closure of the target's :prop_tgt:`INTERFACE_LINK_LIBRARIES`.

+  Evaluation of :prop_tgt:`INTERFACE_LINK_LIBRARIES` itself is not transitive.

+* :ref:`Compatible Interface Properties` evaluate as a single value combined from the target itself, from targets named by the target's :prop_tgt:`LINK_LIBRARIES`, and from the transitive closure of the linked targets' :prop_tgt:`INTERFACE_LINK_LIBRARIES`.
+Values of a compatible interface property from multiple targets combine based on the type of compatibility required by the ``COMPATIBLE_INTERFACE_*`` property defining it.

 Target Artifacts